techexcellenceio/knowledge-base/tdd.md

 - Unit tests remove *fear of change*
 - Unit tests protect us to break something

+TODO: Add Fowler's article where he remarks that there were so many different definitions of unit test evne when XP began, and the classification sociable vs solitary unit test.
+Explain difference interaction-based vs state-based vs output-based verifification.

 ## Integration tests

+TODO: Definition of integration test - different variants.
+For example, with sociable unit test, tests spanning multiple classes are NOT integration tests per se, they are still unit tests....
+But with solitary unit test, tests spanning multiple classes are integration tests...
+Do intgeration tests include or not include business logic? (the two interpretations)

 ## Acceptance tests

+TODO: Interpretation of acceptance tests from e2e perspective (that's what many people see this as) - testing from the end user.... vs unit tests being acceptance tests (quoting Ian Cooper's video TDD Revisited)

 ## End-to-end tests

+TODO: Problems of definition of e2e tests, spanning vs not spanning third-party systems

 # Test driven development